Graduates of the Radiologic Technology program are

 Log in to the CUNY Portal to review your Degree Audit to find out what classes to take.

 Have questions about using Degree Audit?
 Visit LaGuardia’s Degree Audit page for tutorials and how-to guides.

-Review the Radiologic Technology Curriculum and the recommended course sequence below.
+Review the Radiologic Technology Curriculum.